kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-by-25-percent.md

 It sounded like my submissions going forward will be fixed, but I received no confirmation of that either.
 Only a verbal confirmation the correct amount is what I found it to be.

+Hopefully someone else reading this can save 25% on their out-of-network submissions with Aetna.

 ### Caveat

 I can't see anything that says Aetna is required by law to pay 140% of the "Medicare Allowable Rate" for out-of-network medical claims.